-If you pass the required knowledge test(s), you can take the CDL skills tests.
-There are three types of general skills that will be tested: Vehicle inspection, basic vehicle control, and on-road driving.
+If you pass the required knowledge test(s), you can take the CDL skills testwhen you are eligible.
+The CDL Skills Test consists of three segments: Vehicle inspection, basic vehicle control, and onroad driving.
+You must take the segments in the order listed and must pass each one before moving to the next.
 You must take these tests in the type of vehicle for which you wish to be licensed.
-Any vehicle that has components marked or labeled cannot be used for the Vehicle Inspection Test.
+Any vehicle that has components marked or labeled cannot be used for the CDL Skills Test.

 Vehicle Inspection.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a Vehicle inspection of your vehicle and explain to the examiner what you would inspect and why.
+You will be asked to do a Vehicle inspection of your vehicle.
+You must point to/touch and name the item you are inspecting and explain to the examiner what you would inspect and why.